An $(\epsilon,\delta)$-accurate level set estimation with a stopping criterion: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we proposed an acquisition function for level set estimation by directly modeling the difficulty of classifying into upper/lower sets.
-The proposed acquisition function is based on the notion of the $\epsilon$-accuracy~\cite{NIPS2016_ce78d1da}, and an adaptive determination method of the $\epsilon$ parameter is proposed.
+The proposed acquisition function is based on the notion of the $\epsilon$-accuracy~\citep{NIPS2016_ce78d1da}, and an adaptive determination method of the $\epsilon$ parameter is proposed.
 A stopping criterion for the algorithm was also proposed.
 When applied to both synthetic and real data, the proposed method performed comparably to existing methods in terms of acquisition function performance and was able to stop the algorithm early even in the presence of observation noise.
-One possible future direction is extending the method to query-based problems where evaluation points are selected from a continuous domain~\cite{pmlr-v89-shekhar19a}.
+Empirically, the proposed method tends to be conservative.
+This behavior can be beneficial in some cases but harmful in others.
+Balancing theoretical guarantees with more aggressive stopping remains an open problem for future work.
+Another direction for future work future direction is extending the method to query-based problems where evaluation points are selected from a continuous domain~\citep{pmlr-v89-shekhar19a}.
 Additionally, extending the method to high-dimensional problems is also an important issue.